Weinhard Brewery Complex: Redevelopment

 In early 2000, local developers Gerdling-Edlen purchased the entire brewing complex, which consisted of five blocks by the end of brewing operations.
 GBD proceeded to develop a mixed-use area consisting of offices, retail, and condo towers known as the Brewery Blocks.
 As part of the project, historic buildings were to be preserved and integrated into the new development.
 The brewhouse's historical importance was recognized with a listing on the National Register of Historic Places, along with the A.B.
 Smith Building's art deco facade, in August 2000, a year after brewing had ceased.

 The renovated Brewhouse was completed in November 2002, after two years of extensive renovations.
 The west side of the Brewhouse's low as developed into Brewery Tower, an office building.
 The upper floors of the historic buildings are office space, and the first floors contain retail.
 Henry's 12th Street Tavern, opened in 2004 in the Brewhouse building, continued the building's historical connection to beer, until the tavern's closure in 2019.
 The building was awarded an LEED certification.
+Block 1 of the complex was sold to Menlo Equities in 2024 for $21 million.